 When it comes to Ditte’s interest in energy, the subject caught her eye during her studies.
 “My interest specifically in the energy sector was initiated during my bachelor’s, as I rapidly realised the demand for sustainable energy production and infrastructures among transitioning societies,” she explains.

 This interest brought Ditte to work as student assistant at the energy consultancy company, EA Energy Analyses in Copenhagen, which gave her great experiences, technical skills, and insights.
-Now, she wants to develop her competences in dealing with sustainable energy development and planning.
+Now, she wants to contribute with her competences in dealing with sustainable energy development and planning.

-“I aspire to deal with projects that have international interests, demands, and policies, and I am curious about work in political institutions.
-That is why I applied for the internship at Nordic Energy Research,” Ditte says.
+“I aspire to deal with projects that have international interests, demands, and policies, and I am curious about work in political institutions,” Ditte says.

 “We need all stakeholders on board”